 Atrophic lichen planus is the rarest form of lichen planus.
-In this type, papules most commonly appear on the trunk or legs.
+In this type of cutaneous lichen planus, papules most commonly appear on the trunk or legs.
 It can also affect other areas that have had previous lichen planus outbreaks.
 The hallmark of this type is that the rash features tissue that has atrophied or broken down in the center of whitish blue papules.

 Oral Lichen Planus

 When lichen planus develops in the mouth, expect moderate to severe discomfort.
 Spicy foods and acidic foods may worsen the discomfort and some individuals may find that icy foods or drinks or extremely hot foods or drinks may cause further distress.
 In more severe cases of oral lichen planus, the discomfort may be constant and unrelenting.

 Reticular is the most common type to appear in the mouth; however erosive, bullous and atrophic types can also appear.
 With reticular, the inside of the cheeks will have the iconic white web-like pattern while with erosive lichen planus, the gums, cheeks or tongue will appear bright red and inflamed.
 (6) Also, fluid-filled lesions and blisters of bullous lichen planus can appear on the cheeks, tongue, roof of the mouth and gums.